 At the end of year 13 there will be 4 exams: Core Pure, Modelling with Algorithms, Mechanics Minor, and Statistics Minor.

 This A level is highly regarded by universities – and it is not uncommon for offers for course places to be lowered if they include Further Maths A level.
 Those students wishing to pursue studies in Maths, Physics, Engineering, or Computer Science will often benefit in their first year at university – as Further Maths covers much content that is used at undergraduate level.

 GCSE Mathematics Resit

-Obtaining a level 2 qualification (GCSE or Functional skills) is very important to open doors to many future opportunities.
+Obtaining a level 2 qualification (GCSE) is very important to open doors to many future opportunities.
 These qualifications show employers that a student has problem solving skills, and are key to getting on to further courses.